Sadguru Brahmeshanand Acharya Swami

-Early life

-His predecessor Brahmanandacharya Swami, the then chief of the Datta Padmanabh Sampradaya, took him under his wings.
-At the age of 21, Brahmeshanandacharya Swamiji was appointed the fifth 'Peethadish' of the Padmanabh Shishya Sampradaya to succeed Brahmanandacharya Swamiji.

 Peace and humanitarian work

-Swami is an Internationally acclaimed spiritual master, ambassador of peace, interfaith leader, international speaker, spiritual and social reformer, vedic, and Sanskrit scholar.
-He is the founder and head of the International Sadguru Foundation working worldwide to unite the world as one big family for world peace and harmony.
+Swami is an ambassador of peace, interfaith leader, international speaker, spiritual and social reformer, vedic, and Sanskrit scholar.
+He is the founder and head of the International Sadguru Foundation working for world peace and harmony.
 Swami attended the opening plenary of the Parliament of World's Religions at Chicago.
 Under his guidance, thousands of Hindus adorn janeu (Sacred Thread) at Tapobhoomi Gurupeeth and set the Asia Book of record for maximum number of people wearing janeu at the same time.